What is email account rotation

 After you launch the email sequence, Hunter will begin sending the emails, evenly distributing the scheduled messages among all the email accounts you included.

-The emails will be sent from each account according to the daily sending limits you may have set up for them individually.
+Emails will be sent from each account based on the individual daily sending limits you’ve configured.

-• You have 100 emails to send, and you want to send them using two different email accounts.
+You have 100 emails to send and want to distribute them across two email accounts.

-• If you’ve set a daily sending limit of 10 emails for one account and the other has no sending limits, then one account will send 10 emails daily for 5 days, while the other will send all 50 emails within one day.
+If one account has a daily sending limit of 10 emails and the other has the maximum allowed sending limit, the first account will send 10 emails per day over 5 days.
+The second account will send all 50 emails in a single day.

 Email account rotation explained